 Of mascara staining her face,

-It’s like carving your heart with every sob—
+It’s carving your heart with every sob—

-Until you feel your heart beat stubbornly,
+Until you hear your heart pound through the air,

 And remember there’s hope in every throb.

 © Jade M. Wong

 Reposted.
 The first of every month feels like a blank slate, so here I am, starting over again and remembering there’s still hope.